fnx-io/fnx_rest/README.md

 ## Work in progress

-Suggestions, pull requests and bugreports are more then welcome.
+Suggestions, pull requests and bugreports are more than welcome.